XRPLF/xrpl.js/MIGRATION.md

 The easiest to replace were `assert` (which was replaced by simple conditions & exceptions) and `utils` (which used `JSON.stringify` instead of `inspect`).

 Lastly, the `buffer` polyfill turned out to be the trickiest to remove, resulting in the largest number of breaking changes.
-Since the `Buffer` object is not native to the browser all apis were migrated to the superclass of `Buffer` → `Uint8Arrays`.
+Since the `Buffer` object is not native to the browser all apis were migrated to the superclass of `Buffer` → `Uint8Array`s.
 For a detailed write up of why we and many libraries are choosing to make this transition, check out this [blog post](https://sindresorhus.com/blog/goodbye-nodejs-buffer) by Sindre Sorhus.

 ## 3. Increased Reliability Through More Browser Testing

 With xrpl.js 3.0, we improved our test coverage in the browser.
 Specifically, we added browser unit testing to all packages in the monorepo other than the `xrpl` package.
 Note that the `xrpl` package has browser coverage through our integration tests.

-We achieved this by adding a `karma` config to every project that uses webpack to bundle each lib, then run the tests in Chrome.
-Hopefully soon we’ll also be able to add support for the `xrpl` package to run it’s unit tests in Chrome as part of our CI process.
+To implement this enhancement, we included a karma configuration in every project utilizing webpack to bundle each library.
+This allowed us to execute tests in Chrome.
+We are actively working towards extending this support to include running unit tests for the xrpl package in Chrome as an integral part of our continuous integration (CI) process in the near future.

 # Breaking Changes Detailed Migration Guide